-When migrating from other issue trackers, you may wish to take your data with you.
-Depending on what issue tracker you are migrating from, you are recommended to use one of the methods listed below to import data into JIRA.
+When migrating from another issue tracking application to JIRA, you may wish to take your data with you.
+Depending on what issue tracker you are migrating from, we recommend using the relevant instructions (linked below) to import data from your other issue tracker into JIRA.

 If you are migrating from a system for which JIRA does not provide a built-in importer, you may be able to import your data into JIRA via CSV format instead.
 Your system must be able to export your data into a CSV (comma-separated value) file.
 You can then import the CSV file into JIRA using JIRA's CSV importer: